FowlerLab/Enrich2/README.md

 The configuration GUI requires [Tkinter](https://docs.python.org/2/library/tkinter.html).
 Building a local copy of the documentation requires [Sphinx](http://sphinx-doc.org/).

 We recommend using a scientific Python distribution such as [Anaconda](https://store.continuum.io/cshop/anaconda/) or [Enthought Canopy](https://www.enthought.com/products/canopy/) to install and manage dependencies.
+A [Conda environment file](https://conda.io/docs/using/envs.html#use-environment-from-file) is included with the documentation.
 PyTables may not be installed when using the default settings for your distribution.
 If you encounter errors, check that the `tables` module is present.

 To install Enrich2, git clone or download the repository and run `python setup.py install` from its root directory.